mchaudhary22/I2GDS2024/micro_g2/README.md

+**Notes to Ying-Xian**:
-**Note to Ying-Xian**: You will want to make sure that this code is present at the top of your script for running SPAdes in the virtual environment:
+You will want to make sure that this code is present at the top of your script for running SPAdes in the virtual environment:
 ```
     module load Anaconda3
     source activate SPAdes_v4.0.0_env